LK64076007A/LK64076007A.github.io/_posts/2013-03-12-Mute-commercials-on-CBS-or-Hulu-with-Keyboard-Maestro.md

 layout: post
 title: Mute commercials on CBS or Hulu with Keyboard Maestro
 date: 2013-03-12 10:42
+tags:
+- technology
-tags: article, technology, Keyboard Maestro
+- Keyboard Maestro
 ---

 In a game of one-upmanship, I've improved on my prior macros for muting commercials on CBS and Hulu.
 What used to be 1-3 non-annoying commercials[^1363103721-fn1] has turned into five, highly-annoying, commercials in a row.
 The volume is often much louder than the volume of the show and not infrequently, the same commercial is played all 5 times.